jdrew82/homelab/README.md

 ### System requirements

-📍 _k3s default behaviour is that all nodes are able to run workloads, including contol nodes.
+📍 _k3s default behaviour is that all nodes are able to run workloads, including control nodes.
 Worker nodes are therefore optional._

 📍 _If you have 3 or more nodes it is strongly recommended to make 3 of them control nodes for a highly available control plane._